Patents - Ukraine: Lexology GTDT Practice Guides

 - discoveries, scientific theories and mathematical methods;

-- methods of intellectual activities, business activities, organisational activities and commercial activities;
+- gaming, competitions, auctions, exercising, intellectual activities, business activities, organisational activities, and commercial activities, methods, rules and schemes;

-Software and business methods per se cannot be patented.
-However, if a computer program is described as a method of performing actions with material objects by means of a computer program, or a system demonstrating a connection between certain devices by means of a computer program and intended to solve a technical problem, it can, in theory, be patented.
-The same logic applies to business methods, namely if it can be described not only as a mental process, but also as a method involving certain material objects that solves a defined technical problem, it can be patented.
+Software and business methods per se cannot be patented; however, if a computer program is described as a method of performing actions with material objects by means of a computer program, or a system demonstrating a connection between certain devices by means of a computer program and intended to solve a technical problem, it can, in theory, be patented.
+The same logic applies to business methods: if it can be described not only as a mental process but also as a method involving certain material objects that solves a defined technical problem, it can be patented.

 - Who owns the patent on an invention made by a company employee, an independent contractor, multiple inventors or a joint venture?
 How is patent ownership officially recorded and transferred?

-The patent rights to an invention made by an employee belong to the employer.
-The employer has to decide what to do with the invention within four months after the employee informs him or her about the invention, and to sign an agreement with the employee, stipulating inter alia the amount of remuneration and the terms of its settlement.
+The patent rights to an invention made by an employee belong to the employer unless otherwise provided for by an agreement.
+The employer must decide what to do with the invention within four months of the employee informing him or her about the invention, and it must sign an agreement with the employee, stipulating, among other things, the amount of remuneration and the terms of its settlement.
 If these requirements are not met, the rights belong to the inventor (employee) or his or her assignee.

 The ownership of rights to an invention created by an independent contractor, multiple inventors or a joint venture are determined by an agreement between the parties involved.

 The patent owner is recorded in the letters patent and in the register of patents for inventions and utility models.
-To transfer the rights, the patent holder and the assignee have to sign an assignment deed and file it with the Ministry for Development of Economy, Trade and Agriculture.
-If the documents meet the requirements of the regulation on the recordation of assignments, the Ukrainian Patent and Trademark Office will publish information on the transfer of rights in the local IP bulletin and record the new patent owner in the register.
+To transfer the rights, the patent holder and the assignee have to sign an assignment deed and file it with the Patent and Trademark Office.
+If the documents meet the requirements of the regulation on the recordation of assignments, the Patent and Trademark Office will publish information on the transfer of rights in the local IP bulletin and record the new patent owner in the register.

 - How and on what grounds can the validity of a patent be challenged?
 Is there a special court or administrative tribunal in which to do this?